METRO Magazine Logo

 Level four autonomous vehicles are completely driverless and have also started to appear as small transportation vehicles, such as robotaxis.
 Imagry hopes to lead the development of autonomous vehicles by deploying level four buses on city streets overseas.

-These full-sized autonomous buses undergo rigorous tests in controlled facilities to prove they can safely navigate urban environments.
+These full-sized autonomous buses undergo rigorous testing in controlled facilities to demonstrate their ability to navigate urban environments safely.
 The tests simulate a pedestrian suddenly jumping in front of the bus and other possible traffic conditions.

 Another aspect that the buses will be tested on is their cybersecurity features.
 When a truly driverless vehicle is deployed, the threat of a remote takeover could lead to dangerous situations.